ThanosKa/magic-self/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for folio.sh
+about: Suggest an idea for magic-self.dev
 title: "[FEATURE] "
 labels: "enhancement"
 assignees: ""